Harishanan/Machine-Learning-HPC-/README.md

       = Approx. 920 BTU/Hr

-   Taking into consideration, that onlu head node is using GPU, the heat dissipation of compute node will be :
+   Taking into consideration, that only head node is using GPU, the heat dissipation of compute node will be :

          = Power Consumption (CPU + RAM + Power Supply + SSD) * 3.4192